 AMS has secured surface rights agreements with the local community and is currently constructing an access road to the planned tunnel portal sites.
-To date, AMS has applied for all the necessary permits from the regional government of Ancash.
-Tunneling is expected to begin in Q3 2017.
+To date, AMS has applied for all the necessary permits from the regional government of Ancash; however, due to various administrative and political issues unique to the Ancash department, the granting of the permits remains delayed.
+No technical issues have been raised and the permits are expected to be approved in the second half of 2017.
+Tunneling is expected to begin as soon as permits are issued.
 The tunneling program is designed to explore for high-grade gold mineralization in the veins and establish resource potential.